MITHaystack/HOPS/doc/reference/source/hops4/libraries/operators/Operators.rst

 Performs cyclic rotation upon the requested axis for the specified offset.
 A positive value of the rotation offset results in a right shift cyclic rotation, while a negative value results in a left shift cyclic rotation.
-Template class supporting both in-place and out-of-place operations.
+This is a template class supporting both in-place and out-of-place operations.

 MHO_FastFourierTransform
 ------------------------